jmh3434/java-precourse/Precourse Java.md

 ```

 -   this is where the decorator magic happens!
--   We have have to override desciption and cost
+-   We have have to override description and cost
--   Keeps a refrence to the parent coffee object that it was called upon.
+-   Keeps a reference to the parent coffee object that it was called upon.
 We are holding reference to a coffee object
 -   Whenever the constructor is called (WithMilk), we need to take an already existing coffee object (you would use espresso in this case since this is our base object), and we are holding a reference to it
--   in getDescripton and cost, this is where the magic happens.
+-   in getDescription and cost, this is where the magic happens.
 We return the coffee's get description function, and we append Milk to it (in this case)
 -   the object now contains an additional property (which is milk )

 `WithSugar.java`